-All times are Mountain Standard Time
+All times are US Mountain Time

-GeyserTimes.org and Geysers.net are "crowd-sourced" database applications.
-That means we're all responsible for maintaining and policing the data to the best of our knowledge.
-Confirming and flagging entries are two current methods to identify correct and uncorrect entries.
-Please use them.More than one person can enter a time for the same eruption.
+More than one person can enter a time for the same eruption.
 Given multiple times within the known duration of a geyser, GeyserTimes.org will make one of the entries the "primary" entry and all others "secondary."
 Only primary entries show up in the daily log, but you can see the related secondary entries listed by viewing the primary entry.

 For example someone may enter a webcam time of 1200, but an entry of 1159 or 1203 non-webcam will override the webcam time and become the primary entry.

-The primary entry is determined based on the following (in order): exact, electronic, near start, in eruption, webcam, questionable, time entered (to break ties).
+The primary entry is determined based on the following (in order): exact, electronic, near start, in eruption, webcam, approximate, questionable, time entered (to break ties).

 An "entrant" is the person that makes the entry into the database.
 This is the person's registered username.
 If you are entering an eruption, you need not supply this information because you are already signed in.